Ample supply pushes soybeans towards fifth straight weekly loss

 Commodity funds were net buyers of Chicago corn, wheat and soybeans on Thursday, traders said.
 However, speculators still hold net short positions in all three.

-CBOT corn Cv1 was up 0.1% at $4.44-1/4 a bushel after hitting $4.37 on Thursday, the lowest since December 2020.
-The contract has dropped 0.6% from last Friday’s close, and is set for its sixth consecutive weekly decline.
+CBOT corn Cv1 was up 0.3% at $4.45-1/4 a bushel after hitting $4.37 on Thursday, the lowest since December 2020.
+The contract is virtually unchanged from last Friday’s close.
+If it was to close lower it would mark a sixth consecutive weekly decline.

 India’s corn exports have almost ground to a halt since December due to a rally in local prices on strong demand from the poultry and ethanol industry, dealers said.